-The new-build, 180-room Archer Hotel comes with plenty of personality, including a design scheme that nods to the historic neighborhood's locale with industrial-chic touches, and the behind-the-scenes consummate (and fictional) hotel host "Archer," whose mission, as communicated through hotel marketing materials, is to ensure guests a memorable stay.
+The 180-room Archer Hotel comes with plenty of personality, including an industrial-chic design of brick, glass, and steel that nods to the historic neighborhood's locale, and a hotel staff that makes it their mission to ensure guests have a memorable stay.

 And that they will.
-Guests can expect thoughtful touches like a curated art collection (including sculptures, digital art, and more); a rotation of nightly turndown amenities like Baked by Melissa Cupcakes; and even in-room mini reading libraries.
+Guests can expect thoughtful touches like bottled water and salted caramel candies upon arrival, a curated art collection, and a rotation of nightly turndown treats from local establishments.

 The Rooftop Lounge: Spyglass

-Germain, ginger, and basil) or "Top of the World" (Aperol, watermelon, St. Germain, and Prosecco), and pair them with light bites, sourced from downstairs eatery, David Burke fabrick.
-Beers run $6‒$9, or order up wine by the glass from $14.
-Just be forewarned, should the views sweep you off your feet: It's standing room only outside, so you'll need to head to the indoors area in order to nab a stool at the granite bar.
-There's no bottle service or reservations required; it's first-come, first-served, and is primed to be a summer happy hour hot spot for Midtown after-work crowds; spyglassnyc.com.
+The rooftop space, Spyglass, is an intimate affair that can host around 100 patrons.
+Pair signature cocktails with sweeping views of the Empire State Building and out across NYC's iconic rooftop water towers, from its 22nd-floor perch.
+Swill mixologist-prepped cocktails (from $17‒$19) like the Purple Rain (a blend of Bulleit bourbon, blackberry, ginger, and lime) or the Lotus Flower (hibiscus tequila, lemon, and agave), and pair them with light bites, sourced from downstairs eatery, Charlie Palmer Steak.
+Beers are $9, or order up wine by the glass from $16.
+Just be forewarned, should the views sweep you off your feet: It's standing room only outside, so you'll need to head to the indoors area in order to nab a stool at the bar.
+Spyglass is a summer happy hour hot spot for Midtown after-work crowds.